UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Will I be charged for instances in a 'Shut Off' state?

-UKCloud will continue to charge for any resources that exist within your OpenStack project regardless of the state they're in.
-In order to stop any charges an instance must be fully 'Terminated'.
+Customers are able to [Shelve](https://ask.openstack.org/en/question/32000/whats-the-difference-between-shelving-vs-shutting-down-an-instance/) an instance, at which stage all compute charges for the instance will cease and customers are only charged at the prevailing rate for the storage the instance was consuming.
+For all other states, UKCloud will continue to charge for any resources that exist within your OpenStack project.

 ### What are the charges to transfer data between projects within the same data centre?